TomasTeixeira2003/EP2520-BNSS/stockholm/README.md

         `https://{KEYCLOAK_HOST}:{KEYCLOAK_PORT}/realms/{REALM}/.well-known/openid-configuration`

+- Synapse

+    1. Create a Client in Keycloak by following the [documentation](https://element-hq.github.io/synapse/latest/openid.html#keycloak).

+    2. Then, after setting the `KC_CLIENT_SECRET` to the client secret, run the following script:

+        ```shell
+        KC_CLIENT_SECRET=${YOUR_SECRET_VALUE} ./scripts/configure_synapse.sh
+        ```

 - Secure Web Server
     1. Create a client in Keycloak for the Secure Web Server. \
-        Use https://secureweb.internal as the Root URL and enable Client authentication.
+        Use <https://secureweb.internal> as the Root URL and enable Client authentication.
 All other options are added by default

     2. Update the environment variables SW_CLIENT_ID and SW_CLIENT_SECRET with the values for the specific client
     3. Run the Apache Server through the central docker compose file.